dmitriano/Awl/README.md

 Running the tests (remove "./" prefix on Windows and do not forget quotes on Linux):

+    ./AwlTest

+of

-    ./AwlTest --filter ".*Test"
+    ./AwlTest --filter ".*_Test"

 Running the benchmarks:

-    ./AwlTest --filter ".*Benchmark" --output all
+    ./AwlTest --filter ".*_Benchmark" --output all

-Running the tests, benchmarks and examples:
+Running the examples:

+    ./AwlTest --filter ".*_Example" --output all

+Do not run the command below:

+    ./AwlTest --filter ".*_Unstable"

+or

     ./AwlTest --filter ".*"

+It potentially can format your hard drive.